|Seaman Reservoir/ North Fork Poudre River Restoration||

 |Saturday||Aug 20, 2016||- Number of Volunteers: 15|

 In the aftermath of the High Park and Hewlett Gulch Fires, increased runoff from denuded uplands dumped massive quantities of sediment into and simultaneously eroded their drainages.

-One substantial tributary to the North fork of the Poudre was affected: destabilizing the creek bed and depositing tons of sediment in the Seaman reservoir.
+One substantial tributary to the North Fork of the Poudre River was affected: destabilizing the creek bed and depositing tons of sediment in the Seaman Reservoir.
 In 2012, immediately after the fire, a small adventurous volunteer crew camped for a week and worked to stabilize the headwaters of this unnamed creek.
 Now we're looking for another small intrepid crew to return for a weekend and help stabilize its confluence with the North Fork.

 Volunteers will be hiking in just over a mile along the reservoir to the mouth of the tributary camping and installing a series of in-stream timber and rock structures and planting woody vegetation to reinforce the exposed and unraveling stream corridor.